Need help managing your college to-do list? Look no further!

 Prep for PSAT.
 Make a list of colleges and universities you may consider attending.
 Work on your community service hours.

 Take the PSAT in October.
 Engage in SAT and ACT preparation.
 Keep up your grades.
 Attend Fall CCA College Night.

 Complete your Naviance Tasks.
 Visit college campuses.
 Register and take two SATs and two ACTs.
 Athletes—register with the NCAA and NAIA.
 Musicians, thespians, or visual artists—contact prospective college admission offices regarding portfolio/audition requirements.

 Spring Semester of 11th Grade

 Take SAT and ACT exams.
 Choose your senior year courses wisely.
 Study for AP exams.
+Attend the Rising Senior Information Session in April.
 Take AP exams (May).
 Request teachers to provide recommendation letter.